Seeing Like a Capitalist: Histories of Commercial Surveillance in America

-We are interested in original, unpublished empirical essays addressing the long twentieth century (1890 to the present) and that consider one or more of the following questions:
+We are interested in original, empirically grounded, unpublished essays that consider one or more of the following questions:

-Submit proposals of no more than 500 words and a one-page C.V. to Carol Lockman at email@example.com by May 1, 2017.
+Please submit proposals of no more than 500 words and a one-page C.V. to Carol Lockman at email@example.com by May 1, 2018.
 We welcome submissions from historians as well as ethnographically oriented social scientists.
 Presenters will receive lodging in the conference hotel and up to $500 to cover their travel costs.

-This conference was initiated by Lisa Jacobson and Ken Lipartito, and they are joined on the program committee by Roger Horowitz (Hagley Museum and Library) and Wendy Woloson (Rutgers University)
+The conference was initiated by Josh Lauer (University of New Hampshire), and he is joined on the program committee by Roger Horowitz (Hagley Museum and Library) and Ken Lipartito (Florida International University).